 It was a beautiful day for climbing in 1985, as Joe Simpson and Simon Yates attempted to ascend the then-unclimbed west face of Siula Grande in the Peruvian Andes.

 But the challenging trip quickly took a bone-crunching turn.

 Simpson broke his leg during the ascent, putting Yates in the position to get them both down to safety in the frigid temperatures.
-Matters continued to get worse as a storm hit making visibility difficult and the ascent even more dangerous.
+Matters continued to get worse as a storm hit, making visibility difficult and the descent even more dangerous.
 Badly frostbitten and unsure if Simpson was alive or dead, Yates found himself in a desperate situation and he cut the rope.

-Well, turns out Simpson survived the 150 ft fall, and dug himself an ice cave to ride out the storm.
+Well, turns out Simpson survived the 150-foot fall, and dug himself an ice cave to ride out the storm.
 Afterward, he battled three days without food and water, and though he was severely injured, managed to crawl back to base camp for help.

 After 76 days and floating 1,800 miles, he was finally found by some fisherman who rescued him, but unfortunately caught all of his beloved “doggies.”

 We all know this story; does the movie “127 Hours” ring a bell?

 An avid climber and outdoorsman, Ralston embarked on what he believed would be a delightful day trip of easy hiking and biking on the Blue John Canyon of southeast Utah.
 He was so unconcerned by the trip that he told no one where he was going.
-When he slipped in a narrow canyon slit and became stuck with an 800 lb boulder pinning his right arm—things got a tad bit unnerving.
+When he slipped in a narrow canyon slit and became stuck with an 800-pound boulder pinning his right arm—things got a tad bit unnerving.